Selecting a language will automatically trigger the translation of the page content.

 Your retirement or early retirement allowance is taxable.
 However, a total or partial exemption is possible in certain cases.

-Allowance paid in the event of voluntary retirement or early retirement
+Voluntary retirement or early retirement

 The compensation paid in the event of voluntary retirement or early retirement is fully taxable.

-Allowance paid in the event of retirement on the initiative of the employer
+Retirement at the initiative of the employer

 • 2 times the amount of gross pay you received in the year before your termination